Skip to content

 Questions you might have.

-Is Snapout therapy?
+Is snapout therapy?

-No. Snapout is not therapy and not a substitute for clinical care.
+No. snapout is not therapy and not a substitute for clinical care.
 If you need therapy, please find a therapist.
-What Snapout offers is a private space to work with your inner voice in the moments between, or in addition to, real care.
+What snapout offers is a private space to work with your inner voice in the moments between, or in addition to, real care.

-Can Snapout diagnose me or prescribe anything?
+Can snapout diagnose me or prescribe anything?

-No. Snapout doesn’t diagnose, doesn’t recommend medication, and doesn’t pretend to be a medical professional.
-The conversational approach is informed by Compassion-Focused Therapy practices, but Snapout is not a clinician.
+No. snapout doesn’t diagnose, doesn’t recommend medication, and doesn’t pretend to be a medical professional.
+The conversational approach is informed by Compassion-Focused Therapy practices, but snapout is not a clinician.

 Who is Somer?

-Will Snapout remember what I said?
+Will Somer remember what I said?

 Yes, but in a specific way.
 After every session, Somer updates a private set of notes about you, the way a thoughtful person might keep notes so they don’t forget who you are.
 Those notes stay with your account, are encrypted, and are never shared, sold, or used to train any AI.